On this dayOct 31, 1901

 After being seized by the mob, newspapers reported that Mr. Esters slipped free and began to run away—but made it only 100 yards before the white mob riddled his body with bullets.
 The mob then placed a noose around his neck, dragged his lifeless body to the courthouse, and swung it from the top steps.

-At the time, newspapers reported that Granville Ward and his father, Thomas Ward, were the leaders of this mob.
-Though the identities of at least two individuals who participated in Mr. Esters's murder were known, no one was ever held accountable for his lynching.
+Though the identities of at least two individuals who participated in Mr. Esters's murder were known—Granville Ward and his father, Thomas Ward, were listed as the mob leaders in the newspapers at the time—no one was ever held accountable his the lynching.
 Mr. Esters was one of over 6,500 Black women, men, and children who were documented victims of racial terror lynching in the U.S. between 1865 and 1950.

 About EJI